-- The methodology followed for the calculation of the ground electric field can be expanded to the area away from the central axis of the charged cylinders.
-As the cylinder radius increases and the infinite plate regime is approached, effects due to charged layer edges that induce radial electric field components, do not impact the sensor axis for a larger horizontal extent of the charged layer.
-This expands the analytical calculation as it becomes valid within a band region further away from the cylinder center.
-In the small radius regime, the sensor becomes sensitive to edge effects and the edge field can be far stronger than the on-axis field.
-If we assume that a transient dust layer is transported with a mean wind speed of 10 m/s, implying a regional scale transport, then in a period of 2 hrs the edge will be 72 km away from the sensor axis (fast transits), a sufficient distance to not affect the vertical component of the electric field.
-Although these variations are present on the raw timeseries (observed peak activity in Fig. 6, Fig. 8 and Fig. 9), in the reconstruction of the LREF variations with timescales shorter than 6 hrs are - the lower limit to the FFT input and are therefore excluded.
+The methodology followed for the calculation of the ground electric field can be expanded to the area away from the central axis of the charged cylinders.
+As the cylinder radius increases and the infinite-plate regime is approached, effects due to charged layer edges that induce radial electric field components do not impact the sensor axis for a larger horizontal extent of the charged layer.
+This expands the analytical calculation, as it becomes valid within a band region further away from the cylinder centre.
+In the small radius regime, the sensor becomes sensitive to edge effects, and the edge field can be far stronger than the on-axis field.
+If we assume that a transient dust layer is transported with a mean wind speed of $10 \,\mathrm{m\,s^{-1}}$ , implying a regional scale transport, then in a period of 2 h the edge will be 72 km away from the sensor axis (fast transits), a sufficient distance so as to not affect the vertical component of the electric field.
+Although these variations are present in the raw time series (observed peak activity in Figs. 6, 8 and 9), in the reconstruction of the LREF variations with timescales shorter than 6 h are the lower limit to the FFT input and are therefore excluded.
 This leaves the LREF unbiased to edge effects.
-Problems might be caused in our analysis in the case of very slowly moving dust layers, that are transported with wind speeds less than 1 m/s.
-Dust layer edge effects can provide basic information on the layer properties and could be incorporated in our cylindrical layer - formalism, but this consists a subject of further investigation in the near future.
+Problems might be caused in our analysis in the case of very slowly moving dust layers that are transported with wind speeds less than $1 \text{ m s}^{-1}$ .
+Dust layer edge effects can provide basic information on the layer properties and could be incorporated in our cylindrical layer formalism, but this consists of a subject of further investigation in the near future.

-6 Summary and Conclusions
+6 Summary and conclusions